remla25-team4/operation/ACTIVITY.md

 - Alex Postu
   - Created PR: [Improve assignment 2 to excellent](https://github.com/remla25-team4/operation/pull/34) (related to A2)
   - Approved PR: [Updated the model service to use the new aritfacts](https://github.com/remla25-team4/model-service/pull/10)
+- Alexandru Gliga:
+  - Created PR: [Updated the model service to use the new aritfacts](https://github.com/remla25-team4/model-service/pull/10) (related to A1)
+  - Created PR: [Updated the model training to use the new aritfacts](https://github.com/remla25-team4/model-training/pull/23) (related to A1)

 # Week 10
 - Ahmed Driouech: